 HOW THIS MEDICATION IS USED

-Trazodone is used to manage canine and feline anxiety issues.
+Trazodone is typically used to manage short-term canine and feline anxiety issues.
 It has been useful in helping orthopedic patients stay relaxed during confinement/recovery periods as well as in other situations where anxiety is a problem: travel, visit to the vet, fireworks or thunderstorms etc. It is frequently combined with other anxiety medications to enhance effects.

 Most dogs experience anxiety relief within 2 hours of administration.
 This can be variable, however, as can duration of action so it is important to test the medication before the anticipated event so as to know what to expect.

-The most serious potential side effect of trazodone is something called “serotonin syndrome” some will take a moment to review it.
+The most serious potential side effect of trazodone is something called “serotonin syndrome” so we will take a moment to review it.
 Serotonin syndrome is a reaction that occurs when brain levels of serotonin get too high.
 Elevated heart rate, tremors/shivering, dilated pupils, difficulty breathing, elevated body temperature, or high blood pressure can all be signs of serotonin syndrome.
 Cyproheptadine acts by reducing brain serotonin levels and can be used to reverse serotonin syndrome.
 Serotonin syndrome is an unlikely effect of trazodone but it becomes more likely when trazodone is combined with other serotonin enhancing drugs so it is important to be able to recognize it.